survivejs/maintenance-book/manuscript/code-quality/03-typing.md

 ## Type Definitions

-To get value of these systems, you have to use **type definitions** with existing packages. [flow-typed](https://github.com/flowtype/flow-typed) provides them for Flow whereas [DefinitelyTyped](http://definitelytyped.org/) achieves the same for TypeScript.
+To get value of these systems, you have to use **type definitions** with existing packages. [flow-typed](https://github.com/flowtype/flow-typed) provides them for Flow while [DefinitelyTyped](http://definitelytyped.org/) achieves the same for TypeScript.

 These third-party type definitions complement the actual packages and allow you to capture type errors related to them.
-It can be sensible to implement a package using either solution and then compile to JavaScript and a type definition file.
+It can be sensible to implement a package using either and then compile to JavaScript and a type definition file.

 ### Generating Type Definitions